 - Religious Observance: A student who wishes to observe a religious holiday may receive an excused absence, if appropriate protocol is followed for seeking the excused absence.
 Specifically, the student must inform the Dean of Students (DOS) Office of the dates of the religious holidays within the first 30 days of each academic term, in order for these absences to be approved.
 Any dates of travel associated with the religious observance, beyond the actual holiday, are NOT covered by excused absences. - 2.
 Scholarly/Administrative Activities: Activities that enhance a student's scholarly achievement and/ or contribute toward the administrative activities of SGU's School of Medicine may be eligible for an excused absence.
 Examples may include presenting at a national conference or attending required meetings with officials of SGU. - 3.
 Catastrophic Events: Unforeseen and extraordinary events (e.g. funerals, prolonged hospitalization), may be considered an excused absence.
-An application for an excuse for a non-medical excused absence, should be made in writing by the student to the Pre-Clinical Dean of Students Will inform the Pre-Clinical Program Director and the Course Director of a student's excused absence.
+An application for an excuse for a non-medical excused absence, should be made in writing by the student to the Pre-Clinical Dean of Students Office (mailto:dos@sgu.edu).
+If approved, the Pre-Clinical Dean of Students, will inform the Pre-Clinical Program Director and the Course Director of a student's excused absence.